maarten-vink/maarten-vink.github.io/_pages/about.md

 Together with [Rainer Bauböck](https://www.eui.eu/people?id=rainer-baubock){:target="_blank" rel="noopener"}, [Jelena Džankić](https://www.eui.eu/people?id=jelena-dzankic){:target="_blank" rel="noopener"} and [Jo Shaw](https://www.law.ed.ac.uk/people/professor-jo-shaw){:target="_blank" rel="noopener"}, I co-direct the [Global Citizenship Observatory (GLOBALCIT)](https://globalcit.eu){:target="_blank" rel="noopener"}, a research network and open access resource committed to fact-based and non-partisan analysis of citizenship laws and electoral rights around the world.

-I am currently on leave from Maastricht University where I am a Professor of Political Sociology and was one of the founders of the [Maastricht Center for Citizenship, Migration and Development](https://macimide.maastrichtuniversity.nl){:target="_blank" rel="noopener"}.
+Before arriving at the EUI, I was a Professor of Political Sociology at Maastricht University where I was one of the founders of the [Maastricht Center for Citizenship, Migration and Development](https://macimide.maastrichtuniversity.nl){:target="_blank" rel="noopener"}.

 Between 2016 and 2021, I led the research project [Migrant Life Course and Legal Status Transition (MiLifeStatus)](https://www.milifestatus.com){:target="_blank" rel="noopener"} funded by a Consolidator Grant of the European Research Council.